-- 1. Constituent typically has a high concentration in CCR leachate, relative to background, such that it is expected to have an elevated concentration in the event of a release. - 2.
-Constituent is unreactive and has high mobility in groundwater, such that it is expected to be at the leading edge of the plume.
+- 1. The constituent typically has a high concentration in CCR leachate, relative to background, such that it is expected to have an elevated concentration in the event of a release. - 2.
+The constituent is unreactive and has high mobility in groundwater, such that it is expected to be at the leading edge of the plume.
 Consequently, the constituent will have elevated concentrations relative to background across the entire area of the plume.

 As boron and sulfate are primary indicators for CCR (Electric Power Research Institute [EPRI], 2012) and have previously been evaluated, they have been re-evaluated herein as primary indicators for this ASD investigation.
 In addition, chloride is used as a primary indicator for this ASD.
-Other potential indicators that were evaluated in this ASD investigation include potassium, sodium, fluoride, molybdenum, and bromide.
+Other potential indicators that were evaluated in this ASD investigation include bromide, fluoride, molybdenum, potassium, and sodium.